 CSU-Global's accredited online bachelor's degree in healthcare administration and management is designed to provide you with a practical knowledge of the healthcare field.
 The program consists of 15 three-credit core courses as part of a full 120-credit bachelor's degree.
 Maximize your transfer credits and take advantage of our alternative credit options to finish faster and for less!

 Recommended order of courses for the B.S. in Healthcare Administration and Management program:

-Note: This order of courses is based on the Spring 2017-2018 catalog.
+Note: This order of courses is based on the Fall 2018-2019 catalog.
 If you started this program prior to the Fall 2018-2019 trimester, you may have a different list of required classes.
 Please refer to a previous academic catalog to view your required courses.
 You can view your catalog year from your Student Portal by clicking on Degree Progress Details.
 All previous catalogs are available in the Student Portal, on the bottom of the main page.

 - ORG300 - Applying Leadership Principles

 - HCM301 - Accounting and Finance for Healthcare Managers

 - HCM310 - Introduction to the U.S. Healthcare System